Should you use videos in your email marketing campaigns? It depends.

 A video requires filming equipment, a production team, editors, and many other resources to create if you create one from scratch.

 It needs more investment of time and money when compared to creating a few images or GIFs.
-But, if you already have videos in your arsenal, you can reuse them for emails and create campaigns including them.
+But, if you already have videos in your arsenal, you can edit them using a free mp4 editor and reuse them for emails and create campaigns including them.

 • Can be slow to load if the file size is large